Are Your Body Products Toxic?

 Here are a few of my tried-and-true favorite products.
 These are all brands that I use myself and that I feel comfortable with.
 If you have any other favorites, let me know in the comments below!

-I get all of my makeup from Austin-based W3LL People.
+I get all of my makeup from Beautycounter because they avoid using toxic chemicals in their formulas such as parabens and pthalates.
+Plus, they test their products for safety using rigorous standards.
 I love them and theirs is the only makeup I will wear!

 Milk + Honey